 5. Purchase Modest But Effective Countertops

 6. Avoid Electrical Heavy-Ups

-A complete kitchen rewiring project can take up 25% or more of your budget.
-If your existing system is safe and can carry the current load, consider whether you really need those big, power-sucking appliances like double-ovens, super-sized electric ranges, and ancillary appliances like trash compactors.
+Completely rewiring the kitchen can take up 25 percent or more of your budget.
+If your existing system is safe and can carry the current load, consider whether or not you really need big, power-sucking appliances like double ovens, super-sized electric ranges, and ancillary appliances like trash compactors.